srg-ics-uplb/blog/content/articles/jach/jach_011.rst

 *4. Synthesis and Gap Identification*
 -------------------------------------

-**Objective**: Summarize the limitations of existing work and position your research as a solution.
+**Objective**: Summarize the limitations of existing work and position your research as a solution (the last sentence).

 **Example Discussion**:
    *Existing Kubernetes schedulers, such as the default scheduler and Volcano, are designed for general-purpose or batch workloads but lack fine-grained support for heterogeneous hardware and ML-specific requirements.
 While systems like Tiresias and Themis address GPU scheduling, they do not generalize to mixed CPU/GPU/TPU clusters or integrate with Kubernetes.
 Furthermore, ML workload optimizations, as seen in Allox, are not designed for containerized environments.
 Our work addresses these gaps by proposing a Kubernetes scheduler extension that optimizes pod placement for ML workloads on heterogeneous clusters, improving performance, resource utilization, and scalability.*